Who are we?

 Since our inception formerly as GALE BC in 1990, we have been a small group of committed educators who have been responsible for the initiative, development, implementation, and advocacy of numerous resources, workshops, policies and actions in British Columbia, across Canada and even internationally.
-As many of our founding and core members are now retired or moved on to other endeavours, we continue to exist as a facilitator of information for educators, students, and parents and to provide some funds for GSAs in schools and scholarships for graduating student leaders (see our bursary & scholarship page).
+As many of our founding and core members are now retired or moved on to other endeavours, we continue to exist as a facilitator of information for educators, students, and parents.
 Over the years, our members have provided input to numerous support and resource organizations that now have more resources and capacity to support our community.
 Please visit the following organizations for further support and information:

 Pride Education Network advocates for an inclusive, respectful environment for all students, staff and families, regardless of their actual or perceived sexual orientation and/or gender identity, within all B.C. educational institutions, through the development of concrete supports, policies, resources and actions.